seznam/ima/docs/tutorial/introduction.md

 about the dependencies of our application, `gulpConfig.js` configures our gulp tasks, and, finally, the `gulpfile.js` loads the tasks we can run using the `gulp` tool.

-You may have also noticed the `doc`, `build` and `server` directories *(some of these folders may not be visible until they are generated in the first call of `npm run dev` or `npm run build`*.
+You may have also noticed the `doc`, `build` and `server` directories *(some of these folders may not be visible until they are generated in the first call of `npm run dev` or `npm run build`)*.
-The `doc` directory contains the documentation for IMA.js APIs and our application rendered to HTML, while the `server` contains the application logic of the HTTP server serving our application.
-Finally, the `build` directory is used as an output directory for the built application and its resources.
+ - The `doc` directory contains the documentation for IMA.js APIs and our application rendered to HTML.
+ - The `server` contains the application logic of the HTTP server serving our application.
+ - Finally, the `build` directory is used as an output directory for the built application and its resources.

 For more information see the [Application Structure](/docs/getting-started.html#application-structure)